bweems/cs231a/README.md

 Install/setup
 under the Anthony directory put the MSRA-B directory and the MSRA-B-annot directory put the drfi code under the Anthony directory as well - note that there are two versions of this code base and we use the older version from 2013
-Create a directory called under the directory (should already exist if you pulled from git) and place vlfeat under this directory
+Create a directory called SailencyMapCombinor under the directory (should already exist if you pulled from git) and place vlfeat under this directory

 MSRA-B : http://research.microsoft.com/en-us/um/people/jiansun/SalientObject/salient_object.htm
 ECSSD: http://www.cse.cuhk.edu.hk/leojia/projects/hsaliency/dataset.html